npm/rfcs/accepted/0034-context-config-parameter.md

 However, the `npm config` commands (with the exception of `npm config get` and `npm config list` which read from all locations simultaneously) currently only allow modifying either the User (default) or Global (pass `--global`) config.
 This can lead to unexpected behavior for users who want to edit their Project config as there is currently no way to do so with the CLI.
 (NOTE: Editing the Built-in config is not exposed either, but should remain that way)

-This change would allow a user to run, for example, `npm config set --where=project key=value` to inform the CLI of exactly which config to modify.
+This change would allow a user to run, for example, `npm config set --context=local key=value` to inform the CLI of exactly which config to modify.

 Other file modifying commands would gain the same explicit location behavior, while `npm config get` and `npm config list` would be given the ability to read only from the location the user explicitly asks for.